The-Knights-of-Ni/5206-docs/software.rst

 Boring Build and Java System Info
 _____________________________________

-We the highest SDK version we can target is Android SDK version 29, so if you intend to come onsite, you should have that version installed.
+We the highest SDK version we can use is Android SDK version 25 (because the control hub runs that) so the minimum sdk version is limited to that.
-We use Java 1.8 (18) and gradle for building.
+The compile SDK version can be as high as you'd like it to, as can gradle, java and, AGP.

 .. note::

-    If you have to add dependencies, use ``TeamCode/build.gradle``, it is rare that you have to touch another gradle or build file.
+    If you want to add dependencies, use ``TeamCode/build.gradle``, it is rare that you have to touch another gradle or build file
+    (unless you are upgrading FIRST dependencies, which sometimes have mid-season updates, or upgrading sdk versions/gradle/AGP).

 SDK and Dependency Information